Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Methods

 Instead, we propose to use a Token Library $\mathbf{L}\in \mathbb{R}^{N\times C}$ that consists of $N$ learnable feature vectors with channel dimension $C$.
 Compared to works that use memory~\citep{sukhbaatar2015end,han2020memory,kumar2016ask}, the Token Library's purpose is not to learn characteristics of the dataset, but instead to steer the pretrained model towards a certain dataset, therefore saving modeling capacity.
 The prompt generation network learns to generate $K$ prompt vectors $\hat{\mathbf{h}}^i_V = [\hat{\mathbf{h}}^{i1}_V,...,\hat{\mathbf{h}}^{iK}_V]$, each of which is a combination of the feature vectors from the Token Library $\mathbf{L}$.
 In detail,

-where the function $g_{\theta}(.)$ denotes a learned mapping $\{ \mathbb{R}^{3\times H\times W} \mapsto \mathbb{R}^{K\times N} \}$, using a lightweight neural network parameterized by $\theta$.
+where $g_{\theta}(.)$ is a learned mapping $\{ \mathbb{R}^{3\times H\times W} \mapsto \mathbb{R}^{K\times N} \}$, using a lightweight neural network parameterized by $\theta$.
 Compared to some works in continual learning~\cite{wang2022learning, wang2022dualprompt}, the generated combination given by $g_{\theta}(.)$ is independent of the pre-trained representation given by $\Phi_{V}$, enabling the PGN to learn features that are optimized for its task of providing input-dependent prompts.

 Finally all prompt vectors are fed into the frozen transformer encoder,